yarohtar/cam-maths-notes-obsidian/Notes/Splitting Numerical Schemes.md

 $$
 e^{tA}=e^{tB}e^{tC}
 $$
-### Example

 ### Inhomogeneous case
 The above works for zero boundary conditions.
 If that was not the case, we would have something like:
 $$
 u'=Au+b
 $$